AdaCore/training_material/courses/rust_essentials/020_hello_world/02_creating_a_program.rst

 Creating a Project
 --------------------

-* From a command prompt, execute the following in a directory of your choice:
+* From a command prompt, execute the following in a directory of your choice

   * :command:`cargo new hello_world`